Latest posts by Florian (see all)

 Stainless steel – light & sturdy

 The 18 stands for the 18% of chromium, and the 8 for 8% nickel content.
-This particular mixture makes the stainless steel version 18/8 rustproof and resistant to all food acids.
-This means it is dishwasher safe and thus easy to clean and hygienic.
+This particular mixture makes this type of stainless steel rustproof and resistant to all food acids.
+This means it is dishwasher-safe and thus easy to clean and hygienic.

 Stainless steel contains no harmful additives and is therefore harmless to your health.
-Only for people with a nickel allergy, it may not be suitable.
+It may not be suitable for people with a nickel allergy, however.

-Like glass, stainless steel is an environmental-friendly material that can be recycled unlimited times relatively easily, without any loss of quality.
+Like glass, stainless steel is an environmentally friendly material that can be recycled unlimited times relatively easily, without any loss of quality.

 Are there no “good” plastic bottles?

-First of all, it is certainly true that from an environmental point of view, they are definitely the better choice than short-lived, disposable PET bottles.
+First of all, it is certainly true that from an environmental point of view, these other plastics are a better choice than short-lived, disposable PET bottles.

-But then the question quickly arises as to which type of plastic they should be made of in order to avoid the health risks mentioned here.
+But then the question quickly arises as to which type of plastic the bottles should be made of in order to avoid the health risks mentioned here.

-Besides, we have not found any potential products from companies that meet our criteria mentioned earlier regarding sustainability as well as environmental and social commitment.
+Besides, we have not found any potential plastic bottles from companies that meet our criteria mentioned earlier regarding sustainability as well as environmental and social commitment.